top of page

 Decorative flourish to demonstrate an example of a decorative image.

-Decorative images are images that serve no specific purpose, meaning that they are not meant to convey any meaning or important information.
+In contrast to informative images, decorative images are those that serve no specific purpose.
+Thus, they are not meant to convey any meaning or important information.
 In this case, it is best practice to use what is called the NULL alt text or empty alt text.

 Note that the alt attribute is still present, even though it is empty.
 When a screen reader comes across null alt text, it will completely skip over the image, without announcing its presence.
 If no alt attribute is present, the screen reader will read the file name for the image instead, which can be a major distraction to those using screen-reading technology.

-According to WCAG, images of text are not allowed.
+According to WCAG guidelines, images of text are not allowed.
 If you cannot avoid images of text, its best to have the exact same text in the alt attribute.

 Family is forever.

-For example, for the alt text of this non-linked image you could use the words in the image itself:
+For example, for the alt text of this non-linked image, you could use the words in the image itself: “Family is forever.”

-Functional images are used to initiate actions rather than to convey information.
+Functional or linked images are used to initiate actions rather than to convey information.
 They are used in buttons, links, and other interactive elements.
-The text alternative for the image should convey the action that will be initiated (the purpose of the image) rather than a description of the image.
+The text alternative for the image should convey the action that will be initiated (the purpose of the image), rather than a description of the image.

 Missing or empty alt values create significant problems for screen reader users because functional images are essential to the functionality of the content.
 Screen readers will typically announce the image file name, the image URL, or the URL for the link destination, which is unlikely to help users understand the action that will be initiated by the image.